ooni/spec/backends/th-007-nwcth.md

 If the `url`'s authority contains an IP address rather than a domain, the client should include the corresponding endpoint inside `endpoints`.

+If the `url` is empty or invalid, the test helper cannot perform a measurement and must immediately return a 400 HTTP error.

 ## Response message

 The response message (`CtrlResponse`) contains these fields: